licarpen/aws-developer/README.md

   * User security
     * MFA can be required in versioned buckets to delete objects
     * signed URLs: valid for limited time (ex: video access)
+      * In Amazon S3, all objects are private by default.
+Only the object owner has permission to access these objects.
+However, the object owner can optionally share objects with others by creating a pre-signed URL, using their own security credentials, to grant time-limited permission to download the objects.
+      * When you create a pre-signed URL for your object, you must provide your security credentials, specify a bucket name, an object key, specify the HTTP method (GET to download the object) and expiration date and time.
+The pre-signed URLs are valid only for the specified duration.

 ### S3 Website
 * bucket permissions: allow public access